djrscally/pubg_reporting/README.md

 ### Database structure and sync scripts to build a reporting database fetching data from the PUBG API.
 This will allow you to use tools like Metabase to build custom dashboards for your team.
 Make pretty graphs, win nerd cred.

+### Status:

+Definitely whatever pre-pre-Alpha is called, but the scripts will set up the db and fetch the data from the API now, so it's basically useable if not especially user friendly just yet.

 #### Installation:

 As install.sh isn't working properly yet you'd have to do this pretty manually.